Caring for Children’s Teeth – Part 4: When Should Your Child Visit The Dentist?

-Looking back on our own childhoods, visits to the dentists were never personal highlights.
+Looking back on our own childhoods, visits to the dentist were never personal highlights.
 Usually they meant that we’d done something wrong, cost our parents a lot of money or came home in pain with a mouthful of cotton buds.

 At Whitehorse Dental, we want to change this dental anxiety that many people feel from terrible past experiences with their dentist.
 Through our dental practice and this oral health blog, we’re advocating for preventative dentistry.
 So how do we put this into practice for your child’s dental health?